ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 And these tools currently focus on other issues (type checking, basic logic flaws, code formatting, etc).

-Those that do attempt to address injection vulnerabilities, do so via Taint Checking (see above), and are [[https://github.com/vimeo/psalm/commit/2122e4a1756dac68a83ec3f5abfbc60331630781|often incomplete]].
+And those that do attempt to address injection vulnerabilities, do so via Taint Checking (see above), and are [[https://github.com/vimeo/psalm/commit/2122e4a1756dac68a83ec3f5abfbc60331630781|often incomplete]].

-For a quick example, Psalm, even in its strictest errorLevel (1), and/or running //--taint-analysis// (I bet you don't use this), will raise a load of false positives, and will not notice the missing quote marks in this SQL, incorrectly assuming this is safe:
+For a quick example, Psalm, even in its strictest errorLevel (1), and/or running //--taint-analysis// (I bet you don't use this), will not notice the missing quote marks in this SQL, and incorrectly assume this is safe:

 <code php>
 $db = new mysqli('...');